 A budget is an important planning tool for every business.
-A good budgeting approach can help you estimate future expenses, revenue, and profits.
+A good budgeting approach can help you estimate future expenses, annual revenue, and profits.
 It can also help you better control your monthly spending and identify situations where your revenue may not be enough to cover your expenditures to increase your monthly income.

 This article will look into 4 top and best budgeting methods popular with business owners and help you choose one that best suits your business: